DavidBustamanteL/-InferenceOrderings/README.md

 Each draw represents a plausible population preference distribution consistent with the observed data.

 Column ordering is enforced to match ```ord_levels``` to ensure stable indexing.

+## 5. Pairwise Preference Shares ```(pair_share and idx)```

+For each of the 13 ordering types, contributions to pairwise contests are precomputed:

+- A vs B
+- A vs C
+- B vs C

+Rules:

+- Strict preference contributes 1.
+- Strict loss contributes 0.
+- Tie contributes 0.5.

+Index sets (idx) store which ordering columns imply wins, losses, or ties for each candidate pair.

+These index sets allow fast vectorized computation of pairwise majority shares from each Dirichlet draw.